ethz-adrl/towr/README.md

 ## <a name="towr-ros-with-catkin"></a><img align="center" height="15" src="https://i.imgur.com/x1morBF.png"/> Building `towr_ros` and `towr` with catkin
 We also provide a ros-wrapper for towr, which adds a keyboard interface to modify goal state and motion types as well as visualizes the produces motions plans in rviz using [xpp].
-Required dependencies:
+Additional dependencies:

 | Name | Min.
 Ver. | Description |
 | --- | --- | --- |